Sabayon/devkit/README.md

     sabayon-buildpackages app-text/tree
     sabayon-buildpackages plasma-meta --layman kde
-    sabayon-buildpackages app-foo/foobar --equo foo-misc/foobar --layman foo --layman bar foo
+    DOCKER_PULL_IMAGE=1 sabayon-buildpackages app-foo/foobar --equo foo-misc/foobar --layman foo --layman bar foo

 * --layman foobar -- tells the script to add the "foobar" overlay from layman
 * --equo foo-misc/foobar -- tells the script to install "foo-misc/foobar" before compiling

+ Environment variables:
+- DOCKER_PULL_IMAGE -- tells the script to update the docker image before compiling, enable it with 1, disable with 0
+- OUTPUT_DIR -- optional, default to "portage_artifacts" in your current working directory, it is the path where emerge generated tbz2 are stored (absolute path)
-* The arguments are the packages that you want compile, they can be also in the complete form *e.g. =foo-bar/misc-1.2*
+- LOCAL_OVERLAY -- optional, you can specify the path to your local overlay (absolute path) The arguments are the packages that you want compile, they can be also in the complete form *e.g. =foo-bar/misc-1.2*

-## Folder structure

-This is the folder structure that will be automatically created:

-`

-    myproject/
-    myproject/portage_artifacts/
-    myproject/entropy_artifacts/
-    myproject/local_overlay/
-    myproject/specs/
-`

-* myproject/portage\_artifacts/ -- will contain the portage artifacts, they will be consumed in the next steps
-* myproject/entropy\_artifacts/ -- will contain the entropy output, our Sabayon repository for the **.tbz2** packages that where in **myproject/portage_artifacts/**
-* myproject/local_overlay/ -- is the location of your personal overlay (if necessary)
-* myproject/specs -- contain custom files for uses, envs, masks, unmasks and keywords for package compilation options

-the `specs` folder is structured like this:

-- custom.unmask: will contain your custom unmasks
-- custom.mask: will contain your custom masks
-- custom.use: will contain your custom use flags
-- custom.env: will contain your custom env specifications
-- custom.keywords: will contain your custom keywords

-you can override the Architecture folder in which files are placed specifying in the *SAB_ARCH* environment variable.
-Default is "intel" (can be *armarch* as for now)

 # Create Sabayon repository from \*.tbz2 in a clean environment

-## Prerequisites

-* docker installed in the machine (`sudo equo i docker`), and the daemon started (`sudo systemctl start docker`)
-* if you don't want to run that as root, the user where are you running the script must be in the docker group (`sudo gpasswd -a $USER docker`)

 You can create Sabayon repositories from packages built with emerge in a clean environment with docker by running `sabayon-createrepo`.